Iteranya/anita-cms/README.md

 ### For the **Practical Dreamers**

-* Build websites and blogs without fighting frameworks
+*   Build dynamic websites and blogs without writing a single line of backend code.
-* Toggle between AI and manual writing freely
+*   Let Aina handle the API interactions while you focus on the vision.
-* Stay lightweight and understandable
+*   Stay lightweight, fast, and completely understandable.

 ### For the **Overworked and Underpaid**

-* Create stunning client sites at lightning speed
+*   Create stunning, interactive client sites at lightning speed.
-* One-click publishing and editing
+*   One-click publishing and editing from a simple admin panel.
-* “It just works” — even at 2 AM before a deadline
+*   "It just works" — even when the deadline is tomorrow.

 ### For the **Vanilla JS Enjoyers**

-* No `node_modules/` nightmares
+*   No `node_modules/` nightmares.
-* CSS variables for easy theming
+*   Clean, easily themeable CSS variables.
-* Truly hackable core
+*   A truly hackable and transparent core.

 ---